-The small township of Tooradin is situated on Western Port and makes an ideal stopping point for those journeying between Melbourne and Phillip Island.
+The small township of Tooradin is situated on the northern shoreline of Western Port and makes an ideal stopping point for those journeying between Melbourne and Phillip Island.

 Tooradin's commercial centre is spread out along both sides of the South Gippsland Highway and includes a selection of cafes, take-away outlets, restaurants, a hotel and supermarket.